Winter storms always bring the possibility of school closings in deference to the bad-for-driving weather.

 “Maybe we should invest in some of those heating pads that you warm up in a microwave,” Bruce Elliott said.
 “My wife got a couple from Cooper’s store, and we’ve been using them in the car.
 They work great.”

 Melvin stared at him for a minute.
 Even though he used the garage’s microwave to make popcorn and heat coffee, he still didn’t quite trust anything digital.
 “Huh, you don’t say.
 Bring me one.
 If they work, I’ll ask for tush warmers in my next budget.
 That ought to go over good at town meeting.
 Ha!”

 Edie listened to the murmur of news on Vermont Public Radio while she stirred cranberries into her oatmeal.
-Ever since the last Presidential election, she’d taken to draping a dish towel over her radio while the national news was on then whipping it off to catch the weather and local news.
-Reading national news was disturbing enough.
-Listening to it or watching it made her ill.
+Ever since the 2016 election, she’d taken to draping a dish towel over her radio while the national news was on then whipping it off to catch the weather and local news.

 He could see the back door and driveway from this vantage point, as well as one of the many bird feeders studded around the yard.
 He sighed as he watched the silent snow cover his private landscape.
 It was going to be a long but satisfying doggie day.

 Sonja Hakala lives on a river in Vermont and is the author of the Carding, Vermont novels and an upcoming mystery, The Burnt Fool.

 The Carding, Vermont novels, in order of appearance: